Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Guide for Collection Points

-Criteria for the eligibility of containers under the Deposit Return System (DRS).
+Criteria for the eligibility of containers under the Deposit Return System (DRS), identified by the volta brand.

 Eligible Containers

-The following containers can be returned under the Deposit Return System, provided they display the SDR Portugal symbol:
+The following containers can be returned under the Deposit Return System (DRS), provided they display the volta symbol:

-- Aluminium and steel cans (up to 3 litres)
+- Aluminium and steel cans (smaller than 3 litres)

 Containers must be empty, undamaged, and